 An abusive person is persistent and does not let go of what he or she wants until his or her will has been achieved.
 It is this dogged determination that shows the true intent of the abuser which is to dominate and control.

 For example, Karen would wake her husband Eric up in the middle of the night and repeatedly tell him how disappointed she was in his efforts to financially provide for the family.
 These attacks often went on for hours and could be repeated for several consecutive nights.
-This is emotionally abuse behavior.
+This

 5. Willingness to maintain the conflict.